mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/envoy.md

 - Run a task and continue on failure
 `envoy run --continue {{task_name}}`

-- Dump a task as a bash script for inspection
+- Dump a task as a Bash script for inspection
 `envoy run --pretend {{task_name}}`

 - Connect to the specified server via SSH